Simplest random walk for approximating Robin boundary value problems and ergodic limits of reflected diffusions: Introduction

 The probabilistic representation of the solution of the elliptic Robin problem involves integration of functionals of $X(t)$ on $[0,\infty)$.
 The weak method of Section~\ref{section2} is applied and analysed in the case of the elliptic problem (see Section \ref{section5}).
 The special case of the Poisson equation with Neumann boundary condition is treated separately, for which a new adaptive time-stepping algorithm is proposed (see Subsection~\ref{subsection5.2}).

 \end{itemize}

-As per our knowledge the approaches to numerically approximate the solutions of RSDEs driven by Wiener processes have taken three directions.
-The first two approaches are penalty methods and projection methods.
+\rf{The} approaches to numerically approximate the solutions of RSDEs driven by Wiener processes have taken three directions.
+The first two approaches are penalty methods \cite{9,8,49} and projection methods \cite{14,15,49,bayer2010}.
 Introduce the projection map onto $ \bar{G}:$ $ \Pi (x)=\arg \min_{y\in \bar{G}}\left\vert x-y\right\vert \,,\;\;x\in \mathbb{R}^{d} $.
 We note that if $x\in \bar{G}$ then $\Pi (x)=x.$ In projection schemes, the map $ \Pi (x)$ is applied at every step of a numerical scheme (e.g., the Euler method) approximating the RSDEs with the local time term omitted.
 To construct penalty schemes, one replaces the reflection term in the RSDEs with $\beta _{\lambda }(X(s))ds$, where $\beta _{\lambda }(x):= (x-\Pi (x))/\lambda \,,\;\;x\in \mathbb{R}^{d}$, and $\lambda$ is a positive constant.
 We note that $\beta_{\lambda } (x)=0$ for $x\in \bar{G}$.
 Then these resulting SDEs are approximated, e.g. by the Euler scheme (see a brief description of penalty and projection methods in \cite[Section 5.6]{49} and the references therein).
 The convergence of penalty schemes is mainly shown in the mean-square sense (see \cite{9,8}).
 In this paper, we are interested in weak approximation.

-Liu \cite{14} proposed a weak scheme by combining projection and orthogonal transformation of the diffusion matrix and obtained first weak order convergence by assuming the boundary of the domain to be $C^{4}$.
-Constantine, Pacchiarotti and Sartoretto \cite{15} obtained weak order $1/2$ through a projection scheme.
+Liu \cite{14} proposed a weak scheme by combining projection and orthogonal transformation of the diffusion matrix and obtained weak first-order convergence. \rf{Costantini}, Pacchiarotti and Sartoretto \cite{15} obtained weak order $1/2$ through a projection scheme.
 Expectations of complex functionals of local time can be evaluated using their scheme.